Who Is Dennis Quaid?

 'Any Given Sunday' and 'Frequency'

 The actor continued to headline films like The Alamo (2004), The Day After Tomorrow (2004) and Vantage Point (2008).
 He made the move to the small screen in 2012 with Vegas, as a 1960s sheriff looking to maintain the law amid the shady doings of the mob, though the show met its end after one season.
-Quaid also starred in the films Truth (2015) and A Dog's Purpose (2017).
+He went on to appear in the widely panned comedy Movie 43 (2013) and the political drama Truth (2015).

 Marriages & Children